LVN to BSN Information Guide

 Online LVN to BSN Degree Programs

 For those looking to make the jump from being a licensed vocational nurse (LVN) to registered nurse (RN), the LVN to BSN degree is the perfect choice.
-Below are several accredited online colleges that offer nursing degree programs, ideal for any LVN/LPN looking to advance their careers and earn higher salaries.
+Below is a featured online college that offers nursing degree programs, ideal for any LVN/LPN looking to advance their careers and earn higher salaries.

 What is a LVN to BSN bridge program?